New California gas price law another defeat for oil industry

 SACRAMENTO, Calif.
 (AP) — It was just a few weeks ago that California Gov. Gavin Newsom called the oil industry the second most powerful force on earth, trailing only Mother Nature in its ability to bend the elements — both physical and political — to its will.

-Yet on Tuesday, Newsom plans to sign a new law that gives state regulators the power to penalize oil companies for making too much money, the first of its kind in the country.
+Yet on Tuesday, Newsom signed a new law that gives state regulators the power to penalize oil companies for making too much money, the first of its kind in the country.
 It’s the type of legislation the oil industry might have crushed in the past.
 But on Monday, the bill cleared the state Assembly with only one Democrat voting against it.

-“When you take on big oil, they usually roll you,” Newsom said Monday after lawmakers passed the bill.
-“The Legislature had the courage, conviction and the backbone to stand up to big oil.”
+“We proved we could finally beat big oil,” Newsom said Tuesday after signing the bill.

 The bill is the latest in a string of defeats for the oil industry in California, a state many don’t think of as a fossil fuel powerhouse.
 But for decades, California was one of the leading oil producers in the United States with a bustling industry that was a key part of the state’s economy.
 The state is now the nation’s seventh-largest oil producer, according to federal data.